MrWolfZ/Conqueror/recipes/cqs/basic/getting-started/README.md

 Now that we have finished the basic application setup we can implement the commands and queries for managing the counters.

+> You may notice that the handler classes we are about to create are all `internal`.
+This is a recommended practice to make it more clear that handlers are meant to be called through their interface and not directly.

 We'll start with the query for getting the names of all counters for the `list` operation.
 In a new file [GetCounterNamesQuery.cs](GetCounterNamesQuery.cs) add the following content:

 ```cs